AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-text-formatting/r-color-handling.md

 The proprietary RTF extension command `\cmykcolortbl` allows specifying CMYK colors, with each color component provided with the `\cyan`, `\magenta`, `\yellow`, and `\black` commands.

-Color component values for `\colortbl` are in the range 0 to 255.
-Component values for `\cmykcolortbl` are in the range 0 to 100.
+Color component values for `\colortbl` are in the range 0&ndash;255.
+Component values for `\cmykcolortbl` are in the range 0&ndash;100.

-The RTF extension command `\*\iscolortbl`, supported by `textPs=`, provides a way to specify a color table with standard Image Serving color values, with full RGB, gray, CMYK and alpha support.
+The RTF extension command `\*\iscolortbl`, supported by `textPs=`, provides a way to specify a color table with standard Image Serving color values, with full RGB, gray, CMYK, and alpha support.
 It has the following syntax:

 ` {\&#42;\iscolortbl; *[!DNL colors]*;}`

 *[!DNL colors]* one or more IS color values, separated with ';'

 More than one type of color table may be specified in the same `text=` or `textPs=` RTF string.
 Each color table can have a different number of entries.
-Image Serving will attempt to find colors in this order: `\iscolortbl` before `\cmykcolortbl` (only if the pixel type of the text layer is CMYK) before `\colortbl`.
-For `textPs=` only, colors are accurately converted between CMYK and RGB, if so required (e.g. when RGB colors are specified but CMYK output is required).
+Image Serving attempts to find colors in this order: `\iscolortbl` before `\cmykcolortbl` (only if the pixel type of the text layer is CMYK) before `\colortbl`.
+For `textPs=` only, colors are accurately converted between CMYK and RGB, if so required (for example, when RGB colors are specified but CMYK output is required).
 If no color for a particular index value is found, the default color (black) is used.

 Refer to [color](/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-data-types/r-is-http-color.md) for a description of the syntax of IS color values.

 ## Restrictions {#section-c5173e672d854e4aa9656844f7fc4d0e}

-`text=` does not support `\*\iscolortbl`. `textPs=` does not support `\cmykcolortbl`.
+The modifier `text=` does not support `\*\iscolortbl`.
+The modifier `textPs=` does not support `\cmykcolortbl`.

 Color selections are ignored when rendering Photofonts.